web

 14:30 – 15:00 Refreshment Break

-Clinical & Regulatory
+Session 3: Clinical & Regulatory (Chair Professor Janet Mifsud)

-Professor Alejandro Frangi, Manchester
+Professor Alejandro Frangi, The University of Manchester

 15:25 – 15:50 Enabling smarter drug development through clinical data interpretation by LLMs